15 Days Everest Gokyo Valley Trekking

 • Max.
 Altitude4,470 m

-Compared to the other days treks today's trek is relatively shorter and more pleasant.
-We climb the ridge and the ridge widens and offers the breath taking views of Cho you (8201m).
-We greatly celebrate this view and further continue our trek to Gokyo.
+Compared to the other days treks, today's trek is relatively shorter and more pleasant.
+We climb the ridge, and the ridge widens and offers breath-taking views of Cho You (8201m).
+We greatly celebrate this view and continue our trek to Gokyo.
 On the way, we view Ngozumpa Glacier.
-The smaller lakes lead finally to Gokyo Lake which is the most astounding one.
-Overnight at Teahouse at Gokyo.
+The smaller lakes finally lead to Gokyo Lake, which is the most astounding one.
+Overnight at the Teahouse at Gokyo

 • AccommodationLodge accommodation with attach bathroom